Securities lending arrangements of the ECB

 Holdings purchased by the ECB under the Securities Markets Programme (SMP) that are also eligible under the PSPP are available for lending under the same conditions.

-As of 4 April 2016, holdings purchased by the ECB under its covered bond purchase programmes (CBPP1, 2 and 3) are also being made available for lending via the same channel.
+Holdings purchased by the ECB under its covered bond purchase programme 3 (CBPP3) are also being made available for lending via the same channel.

 As of 15 December 2016, the ECB makes its holdings under the PSPP also available for securities lending against cash as collateral, subject to certain conditions.

 The Eurosystem started conducting purchases under the PEPP on 26 March 2020 and the ECB makes its holdings available for lending.
 The same conditions apply for securities lending transactions under the PEPP as under the APP.
 This means that, for example, public sector PEPP holdings can also be borrowed against cash as collateral.

 Securities made available for lending (list of ISINs)